Autumn, according to Winnie the Pooh, is “A time of hot chocolatey mornings, toasty marshmallow evenings, and, best of all, leaping into leaves.”

 These autumn months always just seem to whiz by in a flash.
 Continue reading

 Regular readers will know that autumn’s harvest season also brings forth the village show.

 This time last year, after a promising start, events conspired to put gardening and harvesting somewhat on the backburner.

-lockdown projects like the greenhouse and fruit cage, but to have beautifully weeded, prepared and planted out in the veg beds for once too.
+This year, events have conspired to have the opposite effect.
+Not just for extra lockdown projects like the greenhouse and fruit cage, but to have beautifully weeded, prepared and planted out in the veg beds for once too.
 Continue reading

 We’re currently busy with the annual planting out now that the risk of frost has passed.

 There was some unusually late frost here last week that had us dashing out for several nights to fleece the young potatoes.
 The first time we’ve ever had to do this, as climate change driven weather extremes continue to build.
 Continue reading